-The NG-19 Cygnus spacecraft is scheduled to launch aboard our Antares rocket this Spring from the Mid-Atlantic Regional Spaceport (MARS) Pad 0A on Wallops Island, Virginia.
+The NG-19 Cygnus spacecraft launched aboard our Antares rocket on August 1, 2023 from the Mid-Atlantic Regional Spaceport (MARS) Pad 0A on Wallops Island.

 NASA Commercial Resupply Missions